davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### No Decoherence

-So far, we know the algorithm needs to resolve potential conflicts and enter a state of 'coherence' in which every machine knows what final value the system decided on.
-On top of this, we need to add another constraint: once the system has entered this coherence state, it must never leave it &mdash; not in 3 years from now, nor 3 nanoseconds from now.
+So far, we've decided a consensus algorithm must consider multiple proposals, pick one, and then reach a state of 'coherence' in which everyone knows what proposal was picked.
+We need to add another constraint on how this happens: once the consensus system enters a coherence state, it must never leave it &mdash; not in 3 years from now, nor 3 nanoseconds from now.
 We'll call this the **no-decoherence** property.

-Think of the chaos that would ensue if we didn't have this!
-Someone using our consensus-based lock service could see they have the lock and move on, unaware that the system then changed its mind later on and gave the lock to someone else.
-Then two nodes could think they both have the lock at the same time!
+Think of the chaos that would ensue if we allowed for decoherence!
+Someone using our consensus-based lock service could see they have the lock and move on, not knowing the system was only in a temporary state of coherence.
+Then, if the re-enters coherence with a different node owning the lock, boom &mdash; you have two nodes that both think they hold the lock at the same time!
+Not a very useful lock, eh?

-The no-decoherence requirement might seem obvious right now, but once we move on to designing consensus algorithms, it'll turn out to be quite tricky to guarantee this property is always held!
+The no-decoherence requirement might seem obvious now, but it'll be very top-of-mind once we're designing consensus algorithms.
+It's an easy property to violate accidentally!

 ### Fault Tolerance

 Finally, as we talked about earlier, we're going to need **fault tolerance** &mdash; the algorithm should work even if individual computers or parts of the network are having problems.

+The tricky part of fault tolerance is deciding what counts as a fault, and what it means to be fault-tolerant.